alexgalkin/github-activity/README.md

 # GitHub Activity section adjustment script

+>  :wink: :sunglasses: this project is made just for fun; it can be used to convert your activity
+>  graph to the nice looking image :candy:
+>  :monocle_face: Do not use that to fool someone's impression about your activity

 ## Description

 This module helps you "draw" your own activity section at Github profile.